yoep/AreaControl/README.md

 Area Control is a GTA V mod which allows you to control the area around you and prevent chaos from happening.

 ## Features

+### Close Road
+Closes the road closest to the player & cleans the road area from wrecks and death bodies (integration with Arrest Manager).

-- Close the players road
+- Calls backup vehicles for closing the road (securing the area)
+- Auto call EMS for death bodies
+- Auto call coroner service for death bodies
+- Auto call tow trucks for wrecks
 - Reopen the closed road

 ## Planned Features

+- Police Smart Radio integration

 ## Dependencies
 - [RAGE Plugin Hook](http://ragepluginhook.net/)